brendanhasz/github-io-blog-template/README.md

 3. To test out your setup, in a browser go to `http://your_github_username.github.io` (or, if you gave the repo a custom name, `http://your_github_username.github.io/repository_name`) and you should see the main page!
 Now you can edit the repo so it has your own info:

 4. Edit `_config.yml` to contain information about you and your new blog in the "Personal info", "Blog info", and "Social links" sections.
+Be sure to update `url` to be the url of your blog with a trailing forward slash (i.e. `http://your_github_username.github.io/`, or if you named your repo `something_else`, then `http://your_github_username.github.io/something_else/`).

 5. Add an image of yourself to the `/assets/img` folder, and in `_config.yml`, update the value of `logo` to be the filename of that image.